berdal84/nodable/README.md

 ```
 cmake --build build --config Release --target install
 ```
-*Note: `--target install` is to create a clean `./bin/Release` directory with only necessary files to run the software.*
+*Note: `--target install` is to create a clean `./out/app` directory with only necessary files to run the software.*

 Once build succeed, move to install folder and run `./nodable`:

 ```
-cd bin && ./nodable
+cd out/app && ./nodable
 ```

 ## Licence: